About

 Our Mission

 We identify, train and equip men and women from within the regions where MAF serves to become mission-ready pilots and engineers.
-Building on Chris Coffee’s legacy of mentorship and service, we provide financial sponsorship, training and mission experience that encourage and guide individuals to grow and flourish in their calling, empowering local leaders to sustain life-saving aviation for isolated communities.
+Building on Chris Coffee’s legacy of mentorship and service, we provide financial sponsorship, training and mission experience that encourages and guides individuals to grow and flourish in their calling, empowering local leaders to sustain life-saving aviation for isolated communities.

 Why it matters

-MAF’s work in remote regions is under growing pressure due to a shortage of long-term, mission-aligned pilots and engineers.
-Many local men and women have the passion and potential to serve, yet financial, training and structural barriers stand in the way.
+MAF’s work in remote regions is increasingly challenged by a shortage of long-term, mission-aligned pilots and engineers.
+Many local men and women have the passion and potential to serve, yet financial, training and structural barriers often stand in their way.

-The Foundation responds to this urgent need by equipping and mentoring local aviation professionals – from within the regions where MAF serves – so they can build sustainable, in-country aviation capacity and bring help, hope and healing to their own people for generations to come.
+The Foundation addresses this need by equipping and mentoring local aviation professionals – empowering them to build sustainable, in-country aviation capacity and to bring help, hope and healing to their own communities for generations to come.

 Watch the stories of Joseph and Amber from Papua New Guinea and Mantlibi from Lesotho.